 Travelling to or from the north

-If you arrive in Cyprus through designated ports of entry in the south (see Entry and exit), you are normally able to cross into the north.
+If you arrive in Cyprus through legal ports of entry in the south (see Entry and exit), you can cross into the north.
 You can cross at checkpoints at Ledra Street or the Ledra Palace (pedestrians only) and Ayios Dhometios in Nicosia, and at Astromeritis, Limnitis, Pergamos and Strovilia outside Nicosia.
-All checkpoints operate 24 hours but operating times may change at short or no notice.
+Checkpoints operate 24 hours but operating times may change at short or no notice.

-Carefully check the terms of your car insurance to ensure that you have adequate coverage for the sector in which you are travelling.
+Carefully check your car insurance to ensure you have adequate coverage for the area in which you're travelling.
 Insurance policies offered by car hire companies may only offer coverage in the north or the south.

 The Republic of Cyprus has also warned visitors about staying in accommodation in northern Cyprus they may be deemed illegal by Cypriot authorities.
-Visitors should review information listed on Cypriot Government websites.
+Review information listed on Cypriot Government websites.
 See

 Entry and exit.

 You may need to present your goods for inspection when you cross between the north and south sectors.
 Items purchased in the north, including alcohol, cigarettes and imitation/pirated brand-name products are subject to strict controls and may be confiscated by Republic of Cyprus police or customs authorities.
 You could also be fined.
-Northern Cyprus 'customs authorities' strictly enforce a limit on the purchase of goods in the south.
+'Customs authorities' in northern Cyprus strictly enforce a limit on the purchase of goods in the south.
 Both sides enforce quarantine rules on foodstuffs.

-The safety standards you might expect of tour operators, including for adventure activities, water sports and diving, or renting recreational vehicles (such as quad bikes or dune buggies), are not always met.
+The safety standards you might expect of tour operators, including for adventure activities, water sports and diving, or renting recreational vehicles (such as quad bikes or dune buggies), aren't always met.

-- If you plan to participate in these types of activities, first talk to your travel insurer to check if they are covered by your insurance policy and seek advice on any restrictions that may apply.
+- If you plan to participate in these types of activities, check if they are covered by your insurance policy and seek advice on any restrictions that may apply.